Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Summary and conclusions

 \paragraph{\textbf{LsSFR-dependent brightness bias:}} After performing a conventional linear standardization using \salt{} stretch and color, we find that SNe~Ia with higher LsSFR are $\DY = 0.125 \pm 0.023\, \mathrm{mag}$ fainter those with lower LsSFR.
 The offset increases to $\DY = 0.163 \pm 0.029\,\mathrm{mag}$ when solving for $\DY$ in the standardization fit, a $\sim6\,\sigma$ result.
 Including LsSFR to fit for $\DY$ leads to a significantly reduced dispersion of $\mathrm{wRMS}=0.129 \pm 0.008\,\mathrm{mag}$.
 We have tested that this result is robust against changes in our analysis and is not the result of overfitting.

-\paragraph{\textbf{Standardization by LsSFR sub-population}} We performed independent standardization of the young/prompt and old/delayed SNe~Ia to compare their $\alpha$ and $\beta$ standardization parameters, finding that values of $\alpha$ and $\beta$ are consistent.
+\paragraph{\textbf{Standardization by LsSFR subpopulation}} We performed independent standardization of the young/prompt and old/delayed SNe~Ia to compare their $\alpha$ and $\beta$ standardization parameters, finding that values of $\alpha$ and $\beta$ are consistent.

 When standardizing the younger SNe~Ia alone we find $\mathrm{wRMS}=0.126 \pm 0.010\,\mathrm{mag}$ which is further reduced to $\mathrm{wRMS}=0.120 \pm 0.010\,\mathrm{mag}$ after outlier rejection accounting for misattribution of local environment.
 This confirms previous suggestions that younger SN~Ia are a more homogeneous population and can provide distance measurements that are more accurate \citep{rigault_2013, childress_2014, kelly_2015}.